-- Aquaculture related research produces information that can lead to new innovations and opportunities for industry development and to produce effective solutions to a range of challenges facing the SA aquaculture industry. - PIRSA Fisheries and Aquaculture to further develop projects under PIRSA Fisheries and Aquaculture and Fisheries and Research Development Corporation (FRDC) initiative called Innovative Solutions for Aquaculture Planning and Management from recommendations identified by the SA aquaculture industry, research providers, national/international innovation and research that will support the development of aquaculture in South Australia. - Address recommendations from SARDI scientists and other research agencies to ensure these are considered in the development of policies, regulations and licence conditions.
+- Aquaculture related research produces information that can lead to new innovations and opportunities for industry development and to produce effective solutions to a range of challenges facing the SA aquaculture industry. - PIRSA Fisheries and Aquaculture identify potential research projects with the South Australian Research and Development Institute (SARDI) and the Fisheries and Research Development Corporation (FRDC) from recommendations identified by the SA aquaculture industry, research providers, national/international innovation and research that will support the development of aquaculture in South Australia. - Address recommendations from SARDI scientists and other research agencies to ensure these are considered in the development of policies, regulations and licence conditions.

 Deliverables Due date 1.
-Activity 1 - Management of environmental monitoring programs EMP programs (annual and periodic) are tailored to monitoring the Oyster sector's key environmental risks through annual review.
+Activity 1 - Management of environmental monitoring programs • EMP programs (annual and periodic) are tailored to monitoring the Oyster sector's key environmental risks through annual review.
 Ongoing Monitoring periodic EMP results against impacts to the benthic habitat.
-Ongoing Licence holders provide the information required to submit EMP forms electronically.
-31 August 2022 If requested, hard versions of the EMP proformas are sent to licence holders to ensure that they are received.
-31 August 2022 Follow up correspondence to all licence holders that have not submitted EMP proformas or where there is information missing.
-30 September 2022 Entry of EMP data into the respective sectors' database.
-December 2022 Accurate and timely analysis of data collected from EMP reports (e.g. collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance).
-October 2022 Environmental audits are conducted where appropriate to ensure environmental performance and to ground truth EMP information received.
+Ongoing • Licence holders provide the information required to submit EMP forms electronically.
+31 August 2023 • If requested, hard versions of the EMP proformas are sent to licence holders to ensure that they are received.
+31 August 2023 • Follow up correspondence to all licence holders that have not submitted EMP proformas or where there is information missing.
+30 September 2023 Entry of EMP data into the respective sectors' database.
+December 2023 • Accurate and timely analysis of data collected from EMP reports (e.g. collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance).
+October 2023 Environmental audits are conducted where appropriate to ensure environmental performance and to ground truth EMP information received.
 Ongoing